USCIS Visa Bulletin: Everything You Need to Know

 - What does the "U" on the USCIS Visa Bulletin chart mean?

 When it shows a "U" in one of the boxes, it means that the category is unavailable, or that people cannot apply for immigrant visas in that category.

 - How can I get the information in the USCIS Visa Bulletin for the month?

 Anyone can listen to recorded visa availability information by calling the Department of State at 202.663.1541.
 The recorded information reflects what is printed in the USCIS Visa Bulletin.
 A printed version is available on the State Department's website.

 - Do the USCIS Visa Bulletin dates always move forward?

 No, these dates do not always move forward in time.
 A priority date might show up as current one month, then not current the next month due to a cut-off date being moved backwards.
 Referred to as "visa retrogression," this happens when a country's or category's annual visa limit is nearly reached.

 If you need help with USCIS Visa Bulletin, you can post your job or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.